-Generally speaking several contacts are made prior to retaining a client.
+Generally speaking, several contacts are made prior to retaining a client.
 A business owner might expect to contact a prospect between six and twenty times and even more.
-Never give up unless the prospect asks you to stop calling.
-Sometimes months or even years may pass prior to your prospect becoming a client.
+Never give up unless the prospect asks you to stop contacting them.
+Sometimes months or even years may pass prior to your prospect of becoming a client.
 Your prospect needs to know, like and trust you prior to giving serious consideration to buying your service or product.

 You may ask, “How can I follow up with my prospects without “nagging” them?”
 The general answer is by serving your prospect and using a variety of ways to stay in touch.
 Think of creative ways to serve others.
 Below are some possibilities to keep your follow-ups interesting and helpful:

 Add prospects to your newsletter.

 For example, Small Business Coach Associates has a bi-monthly e-newsletter that includes helpful information for business owners.
 Links to helpful articles and services are included in the mailings.

 If you paid attention during your meeting with your prospect you learned about their hobbies, family, interests, and business.
 Send articles or information that may be of interest or benefit to your prospect.

 Stay in touch with prospects by phone.

 From time to time give your prospect a phone call.
 Be respectful of their time.
 Always ask your prospect at the beginning of your call “Is this a good time to talk?”
 If they say no simply say “OK, I just wanted to catch up with you.
 I’ll contact you at another time.”
 If they have time to talk with you, ask them how business is going, family, hobbies, etc. If you identify a need, such as a prayer, or a visit, fill the need.

 Stay in touch by sending hand-written note cards.